NRAR uses a rapidly expanding suite of technology to monitor and assess compliance with water laws across NSW.

 - properties likely to be using bores, approved for stock and domestic use only, in commercial activities

-- properties with areas under intensive horticulture that may be larger than water entitlement volumes.
+- properties with areas under intensive horticulture that may be larger than allowed under water entitlement volumes.

 Constructed features such as dams, channels, levees and roads are also clearly represented by these terrain models, allowing accurate and detailed assessment and mapping of these types of constructed water management works.

-We also use surveillance cameras when unlawful water take is suspected at a certain location.
+We use motion-activated surveillance cameras when unlawful water take is suspected at a certain location.